 Exmoor Walking Guide

-Exmoor National Park lies in West Somerset and North Devon including a dramatic section of coast.
+Walking in the Exmoor National Park, which lies in West Somerset and North Devon, includes a dramatic section of coast.
 Wild moorland dominates the high ground with Dunkery Beacon the highest point within the National Park.
 Wooded valleys or combes cut deep into this upland and provide another typical feature of the landscape.
 The coast includes some of the highest cliffs in the UK with easy access provided by the South West Coast National Trail.

 Although it is one of the smaller National Parks at 267 square miles (693 sq.km), it contains some wonderful landscapes and plays an important part of our national heritage.
 Like all National Parks, Exmoor is home to a working population with more than ten thousand people over residing within the boundaries.
 It is this unique partnership that ensures the continued success of the National Park so that it remains a place to live, visit, work and enjoy.
 The nearest large centres of population are Exeter some thirty miles south and Taunton about twelve miles from the eastern boundary and the park provides a source of outdoor leisure activities for their residents.